Fab Five (University of Michigan): Chris Webber

 After graduating from Detroit Country Day School, where he led his team to three MHSAA basketball titles and won state and national high school Gatorade Player of the Year awards and McDonald's All-American Game MVP, Webber attended the University of Michigan for two years.
 Chris Webber had drawn attention from colleges all around the country because of his dunks in 7th grade AAU basketball.

 On April 5, 1993, at Michigan's second consecutive NCAA Men's Division I Basketball Championship game, Webber infamously called a time-out with 11 seconds left in the game when his team, down 73–71, did not have any remaining, which resulted in a technical foul that effectively clinched the game for North Carolina.
 That season, Webber was a first team All-American selection and a finalist for the John R. Wooden Award and Naismith College Player of the Year.
 These awards and honors have been vacated due to University of Michigan and NCAA sanctions related to the University of Michigan basketball scandal.

 Webber was the first of the Fab Five to leave school, doing so after his sophomore year.
 He was drafted #1 overall by the Orlando Magic in the 1993 NBA draft, but was traded on draft night to the Golden State Warriors for Penny Hardaway.
 He played with five teams over his fifteen-year career and had his #4 retired by the Sacramento Kings, with whom he spent a majority of those years.
-He is now an analyst for TNT.
+He became an analyst for the NBA on TNT.
 Webber holds NBA career averages of 20.7 points per game, 9.8 rebounds per game, 4.2 assists per game, and 1.4 blocks per game.
 He was selected to the NBA All-Star game five times during his fifteen-year NBA career.
 On May 16, 2021, it was announced that Webber would be a part of the 2021 Basketball Hall of Fame Class.